rspamd/rspamd/doc/markdown/configuration/settings.md

-# rspamd user settings
+# Rspamd user settings

 ## Introduction

 rspamd allows exceptional control over the settings which will apply to incoming messages.
 Each setting can define a set of custom metric weights, symbols or actions.
-An administrator can also skip spam checks for certain messages completely, if required. rspamd settings can be loaded as dynamic maps and updated automatically if a corresponding file or URL has changed since its last update.
+An administrator can also skip spam checks for certain messages completely, if required.
+Rspamd settings can be loaded as dynamic maps and updated automatically if a corresponding file or URL has changed since its last update.

 To load settings as a dynamic map, you can set 'settings' to a map string: